 - Tax controversies and issues

 What is a Will Dispute?

-Before we can talk about what a will dispute is, we first must define “last will and testament.”
+Before talking about what a will dispute is, we first must define “testament.”
 According to Investopedia:

 “A last will and testament is a legal document that communicates a person’s final wishes pertaining to possessions and dependents.” – Investopedia

-Now that you’re aware of exactly what the legal definition of a will is, let’s discuss what constitutes a will dispute.
-A will dispute is pretty much what it sounds like: disputing the validity, influence, and interest of a legally binding will.
-Generally, a will dispute occurs whenever a beneficiary party member challenges or questions one or more of the provisions contained in the Last Will and Testament.
+Now that you’re aware of the legal definition of a will let’s discuss what constitutes a will dispute.
+A will dispute pretty much what it sounds like: arguing the validity, influence, and interest of a legally binding will.
+Generally, a will dispute occurs whenever a beneficiary party member challenges or questions one or more of the provisions contained in the last choice.